 Also affectionately known as “the dungeon,” some say the lack of cell phone reception in the basement of the Willis Library makes it the perfect place to escape distractions.

 Eagle Commons Library

 Located in Sycamore Hall, the Eagle Commons Library is home to the government documents, law, political science, geography and business collections and is also UNT's Funding Information Network location.

-With 200-plus days of sunshine a year, there are plenty of opportunities to get some fresh air while you hit the books, and this balcony's view of the south lawn make it the perfect place to do just that.
+With 200-plus days of sunshine a year, there are plenty of opportunities to get some fresh air while you hit the books, and this balcony's view along with its beautiful garden, make it the perfect place to do just that.